Top Manufacturing ERP Systems: Best Software Solutions for 2025

 An MRP system is sophisticated production software that automates and consolidates key production processes, such as material requirements planning, production scheduling, production tracking, forecasting, etc. MRP software often includes other key features manufacturers require, like inventory management, quality control, BOM control, etc.

 MRP is about advanced production planning, material requirements planning, and inventory management.
-It’s designed to simplify workflows, increase production efficiency, cut down on waste, and raise cost efficiency.
+It’s designed to simplify workflows, increase production efficiency, reduce waste, and raise cost efficiency.
 Still, an MRP system is not the same as a manufacturing ERP system.
-The latter combines an MRP system with expanded functionalities, including CRM, HR, accounting, integrations with third-party software, and other modules.
+The latter combines an MRP system with expanded functionalities, including CRM, HRM, financials, integrations with third-party software, and other modules.

 Continue reading about the differences between ERP and MRP.